-In Sybase Displays resource consumption counters collected by the Precise for Sybase Collector agent, such as Using CPU, I/O Wait, and Lock Wait.
+In Sybase Displays resource consumption counters collected by the Precise for Sybase Collector agent,

 CPU Yields Displays information on how often the engines yielded to the Operating System.

 Engine Utilization Displays the percentage of time that the Adaptive Server Kernel is busy executing tasks.

 Connections Opened Displays the number of opened connections (max and sum).

 Task Context Switches - Reasons Displays the number of times each Adaptive Server engine switched context from one user task to another.
 Possible reasons are: a Network Packet sent and received, modify conflicts, last log page, writes group, committed sleeps, and so on.